School Committee - February 06, 2025

 We just cannot accommodate.

-And it's not ideal to have federal-only calendar, but it's the most fair I think we can have to not to have some families feel
+And it's not ideal to have a federal-only calendar, but it's the most fair, I think, we can have to not to have some families feel that they are overlooked and excluded.

 For example, my family feels this way with the calendar.

-I also, as a teacher, would like to say that half day means I have 20 plus minutes with each class in middle school.
+I also, as a teacher, would like to say that half day means I have 20-plus minutes with each class in middle school.

 That means I can teach for 15 minutes per class on that day.